frappe/mcp/README.md

 #### Input Schema

-Input schema refers to the [JSON Schema](https://json-schema.org/understanding-json-schema/reference/type) definition that describes a tools parameters.
+Input schema refers to the [JSON Schema](https://json-schema.org/understanding-json-schema/reference/type) definition that describes a tool's parameters.

 The following tool: